axelvaldez/radical-companies/_posts/model/2023-03-13-from-agreement-to-relationships.markdown

   <li>Do you talk without pausing?</li>
   <li>How do we knew if we can interrrupt and jump in?</li>
  </ul>
- <p>Then the other, &ldquo;me,&rdquo; person deals talks about how they perceive the world and they show up in the world.
-If there is more than one person involved, they have probably gone through this before and their responses to these questions have beeb written down.</p>
+ <p>Then the other co-owner talks about how she perceives the world and how she shows up in the world.
+If there is more than one person involved, they probably have gone through this before and their responses to these questions have beeb written down.</p>

 <h1>Committments</h1>
  <p>As you go through these questions, you will likely bring up things that you would like to change.
 For some of these, you may even make a commitment, <span class="_quotespan">Even when I am agry, I will keep my voice down&hellip; .</span></p>